Before reading this post, be sure to read How To Know If You Suffer From Adrenal Fatigue if you have not.

 Do you realize that is what your body is doing?
 It is trying to get your attention so that you will do what is needed to heal.
 That’s why I’m here – to help you do it!

 Another important must-have in healing is to take adaptogenic herbs (these are herbs that help to heal and support the adrenals).
-I happen to have several adaptogenic herbs on hand so I made my own tincture recently (recipe coming in the next few weeks), but you can also buy the tincture.
-I recommend taking these herbs in liquid form under the tongue so that they will go immediately into your body and do its work.
+I happen to have several adaptogenic herbs on hand so I made my own tincture recently, but you can also buy the tincture.
 You certainly can make your own herbal medicine for this, but if the chiropractor had told me to make my own tincture 20 years ago when I could barely brush my hair without fatigue, I would have cried.
-If you are at a point of being too overwhelmed to make your medicine, or it just does not interest you to do so, I recommend Adren-L-Aid here and Adren-L-Aid II here (for pregnant and nursing mommies).
+If you are at a point of being too overwhelmed to make your medicine, or it just does not interest you to do so, I recommend Dr. Christopher Adrenal Formula and Adren-L-Aid II (for pregnant and nursing mommies).

 B-vitamins are essential for the nervous system.
 So if you are having anxiety, panic attacks, depression, etc., you are likely deficient in the b-vitamins.
 I was experiencing heart palpitations about a year ago and started a b-vitamin complex and the palpitations literally stopped overnight.
 I had been dealing with them for weeks.
 My body was deficient in these vitamins and that’s how it was letting me know.
 It’s important to take the whole complex and not just a few select b-vitamins.
-I highly recommend this complex from Garden of Life.
-I have found that cheaper brands don’t work as well.
-And this bottle lasts for 2 months!
+I recommend a complex similar to this one.

 Cultured Foods are one of the best things you can add to your diet.
 They are full of billions of probiotics, enzymes, aminos, and lots of other nutrition.
 I recommend checking out Cultured Food Life for more information.
 I highly recommend consuming all 3 cultured foods (kombucha, kefir, fermented vegetables), but if you choose just one for your adrenals, choose kombucha.
 I typically make my own (of course because it saves money), but I do sometimes buy it as well.
 My local Wal-Mart sells raw organic kombucha and it is great stuff.
 With anything healthy, it’s easy to get out of the habit of consuming something.
 I have been making kefir mainly here lately and it does wonders in keeping us healthy, but I just recently started making kombucha again.
 I am surprised at how happy and energetic I feel almost immediately.
 I also notice that it calms my nerves and stops panic attacks and anxiety if I happen to be dealing with those.